vultr/terraform-provider-vultr/website/docs/r/reserved_ip.html.markdown

 }
 ```

-Attach a reserved IP to a server:
+Attach a reserved IP to a instance:

 ```hcl
 resource "vultr_reserved_ip" "my_reserved_ip" {